 Expungement of Criminal Records

-NOTE: This article has been updated to include changes from a new law that went into effect on June 5, 2020.
-This is general information about expungements.
+NOTE: This is general information about expungements.
 Expungements are complicated.
 For information about your particular case, you should try to talk to a lawyer.

 What is an expungement?